FurryGuides

 Infrastructure Scaling

 MFF's organizing team has responded to growth by adding overflow hotel properties, expanding the dealers den footprint, and increasing the number of concurrent programming tracks.
 The convention now operates across the Donald E. Stephens Convention Center and multiple connected hotels (Hyatt Regency, Loews, Renaissance).
 Shuttle buses connect overflow hotels that are not within walking distance.
+The hotel block guide explains how overflow rooms work for cons at MFF's scale, and the Midwest FurFest convention page lists the full per-year history.

 Charity Performance